antonfisher/antonfisher.github.io/_posts/2016-03-25-12-37-00-build-distribution-tool-for-sencha-cmd.md

 <!-- preview -->

 Building _ExtJS_ application with _SenchaCMD_ takes about one minute on my 4-cores laptop.
-In current project we have about 20 _ExtJS_ applications which are included into one main application (an architectural requirement).
+In current project we have about 20 _ExtJS_ applications that are included into one main application (an architectural requirement).
 So, when I am building whole app, I should take 20-minutes coffee break.
 Sounds not so bad?
 Not after third cup :)